Home Security Camera Singapore

 Home Security Cameras

 Choosing a Home Security Camera

 There several types of security camera you can consider for your home.

 Indoor Cameras: This typically costs around SGD 50 to SGD200, which can be used to cover any area that’s easily accessible, like a front hallway, or any area that’s central to your home, like a living room.
 Indoor cameras are more likely to be plug-in than outdoor cameras, which may not be near an outlet.
 Nooie IPC100 Cam360 and Nooie IPC007 Indoor Cam and 360 P4 Pro camera are such cameras

 Outdoor Cameras: Outdoor cameras, on the other hand, tend to more expensive between SGD80 to SGD300.
 The reason?
 They come with weather-resistant cases so that they can withstand hot temperatures as well as rain.
 How do you determine how durable a camera is will depend on the IP rating.
 Unlike indoor cameras, outdoor cameras are more likely to be wireless due to fewer outdoor outlets.
 Nooie IPC200 Outdoor Cam which is IP66 waterproof is one such camera.

 Video Doorbells: Video doorbells are another type of outdoor cameras used specifically on front doors.
 Otherwise known as doorbell cameras, they may include a chime or replace an existing doorbell set up so people can see and speak to their guests remotely through a mobile application or smart home device.
 For example, when someone rings our doorbells, we get alerted not only on our phones but also on our Google Nest Hub, where we see our guests in full color.
-We carry two of the best video doorbells in the market i.e. 360 D819 video doorbell and Nooie Cam Doorbell.
+We carry two of the best video doorbells in the market i.e. 360 Doorbell X3 and Nooie Cam Doorbell.